thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 Zameerunnissa speaks of her husband having died in police firing on the night of 11.1.1993.
 Her house had also been burnt down.
 Akbar Ali's house in Santoshi Mata Nagar was attacked and destroyed on 11.1.1993 by South Indians and Dalits.
-No compensation was Similar is the testimony of Khursheedbi.
+No compensation was given.
+Similar is the testimony of Khursheedbi.
 The police had few rioters on the report of Khursheedbi but the arrested persons were released soon after.